 Diced almond is a very common resource or topping for ice cream, cake and baked goods manufacturers.
 In the restaurant industry, this product can be used to create a crunchy, browned layer in the oven on top of meat, fish and shellfish dishes.

 You can also use it instead of cheese on savoury dishes, mixing it with breadcrumbs and spices, to a make a golden crispy layer topping au gratin.

 A good way of adding a bit of texture to a salad is by using almond sticks, either raw or toasted.

-Slivered almonds are frequently used in the elaboration of crunchy coatings in confectionery, snacks, and bread and cereal mixtures.
+Slivered almonds are frequently used in the elaboration of crunchy coatings in industrial confectionery, snacks, and bread and cereal mixtures.